What is Considered High Risk Driving in Ontario?

 If you would like to talk with us now you can click the chat window in the bottom right, click here to e-mail us, or call us at 1-800-661-5196 to talk with a Bryson Insurance trained professional.

-What is a “High Risk Driver” as defined by Ontario insurance companies?
+What is a “High-Risk Driver” as defined by Ontario insurance companies?

-A high risk driver presents a higher likelihood of having an at-fault accident compared with standard drivers.
-There are a variety of factors that can lead to being considered a high risk driver that are detailed below.
-For a more detailed list of offenses that cause drivers to be classified as higher risk please read what makes someone a high risk driver in Ontario.
+A high-risk driver presents a higher likelihood of having an at-fault accident compared with standard drivers.
+There are a variety of factors that can lead to being considered a high-risk driver that are detailed below.
+For a more detailed list of offenses that cause drivers to be classified as higher risk please read what makes someone a high-risk driver in Ontario.

-What determines if someone is a high risk driver?
+What determines if someone is a high-risk driver?

-Can my insurance company cancel my insurance coverage because I am a high risk driver?
+Can my insurance company cancel my insurance coverage because I am a high-risk driver?

 Yes, your insurance company reviews your file for renewal.
 Your insurance company may conclude the risk of insuring you is too high or may not actually have a solution that fits your needs.
 You will receive a notice in the mail that you are not being offered a policy on renewal.

-If you haven’t been deemed a high risk driver by your insurance company but have had an event that makes you think you may be upon your policy renewal we recommend that you be proactive and call your insurance company to ask.
+If you haven’t been deemed a high-risk driver by your insurance company but have had an event that makes you think you may be upon your policy renewal we recommend that you be proactive and call your insurance company to ask.
 Find out if your insurer will be able to renew your policy and, if so, at what price.
 If they are not going to renew your policy you will want to provide yourself time to find the best alternative for your needs.

-Am I considered a high risk driver forever?
+Am I considered a high-risk driver forever?

-The positive is that once your driving record falls back into an acceptable range you will be able to qualify for standard rated insurance again.
+The positive is that once your driving record falls back into an acceptable range you will be able to qualify for standard-rated insurance again.
 The hard part is in realizing that this may be part of your life for some time depending on what offenses are on your driving record.

 You want an insurance company that is going to work with you.
 At Bryson Insurance we customize with you a timeline of the touch-points you will receive based on important dates in your driving record.
-For example, the date in which a speeding ticket comes off of your record.
+For example, the date on which a speeding ticket comes off of your record.
 Our team of insurance specialists partner with you and remove the need to shop, year after year, saving you time and confusion.

-If you would like to continue learning more first, please take time to read other important information for high risk drivers including:
+If you would like to continue learning more first, please take time to read other important information for high-risk drivers including: